maxfierke/gogo-gb/README.md

 # gogo-gb
 a gameboy emulator for funsies

+Current status: Games are playable, but slow.
+Graphics are buggy.
+No audio.

 ## TODO

 - [X] Pass all of Blargg's `cpu_instrs` ROMs via `gameboy-doctor` (expect `02-interrupts.gb`, which isn't verifyable via `gameboy-doctor`)